dGarnett00/BBGMCreateAPlayer/README.md

 # BBGM Draft Prospect Generator

-A web application for generating and managing draft prospects for Basketball GM (BBGM) simulation game.
+A web application for generating and managing draft prospects for the Basketball GM (BBGM) simulation game.

 ## Features

 - Create individual draft prospects with detailed player attributes
 - Import and edit existing draft classes from JSON files
-- Generate random players from draft templates with advanced 5-player mixing algorithm
+- Generate random players from draft templates using an advanced 5-player mixing algorithm
 - Bulk player generation capabilities
 - Modern, responsive user interface
 - Export functionality for use in BBGM